ntrezowan/the-plain/_posts/2020-4-14-building-f5-in-aws.md

 		(tmos)# save sys config

 4. Browse to the management IP (https://MANAGEMENT_IP) and active the license.
 You cannot install the license using CLI because admin account does not have permission to Advanced Shell yet
 	a.
-Click Next on the Welcome Page
+Click `Next` on the `Welcome Page` after you logged in using the newly configured `admin` account
 	b.
-Click on Activate.
-In the next page, fill the Base Registration Key and choose Activation Method as Manual
+Click on `Activate`.
+In the next page, fill the `Base Registration Key` and choose `Activation Method` as `Manual`
 	c.
-Copy the Dossier, go to F5 licensing server (https://activate.f5.com/license/dossier.jsp), paste the Dossier you just copied in Enter Your Dossier field and click Next
+Copy the `Dossier`, go to F5 licensing server (https://activate.f5.com/license/dossier.jsp), paste the Dossier you just copied in `Enter Your Dossier` field and click `Next`
 	d.
-Copy the license, paste it in License section of F5 and click on Next
+Copy the license, paste it in `License` section of F5 and click on `Next`

-5. After licensing is completed, Resource Provisioning page will show up.
-In the Platform, complete as following;
+5. After licensing is completed, `Resource Provisioning` page will show up.
+In the `Platform` section, complete as following;

 		Management Port Configuration: Automatic (DHCP) (If you specified the IP when you created the EC2 instance, then choose Manual and type the IP here)
 		Host Name: f5aws.example.com